How accessible are JavaScript data grids?

 Bryntum Grid text, number, and date columns have a default editor that uses the CellEdit feature.
 This feature allows editing cells that aren’t interactive by default.
 To edit the value in a cell with this feature, focus on the cell and then press Enter.
 This inserts an input field into the cell that allows you to change its value.

-We compared the keyboard accessibility of Bryntum Grid with other popular data grids using the following demo grids:
+We compared the keyboard accessibility of Bryntum Grid with other popular alternatives using the following demo grids:

-The Bryntum Grid consistently outperformed alternatives in key accessibility aspects.
-More accessibility out-of-the-box means less custom code or configuration, which saves you time.
+Bryntum Grid performs well across key accessibility aspects, offering strong accessibility out of the box.
+More built-in accessibility means less custom code or configuration, which saves you time.

 Grid navigation